In this article, I cover six quick and effective ways to thicken up your buffalo sauce with things you already have in your kitchen.

 - small pan

-- Whisk until the consistency of the slurry is smooth and no lumps remain (if you find it easier you can shake the mixture in a container)
+- Whisk until the consistency of the slurry is smooth and there are no lumps.

-- Add your buffalo sauce to a small pan and bring to a simmer
+- Bring your buffalo sauce to a low boil.

 Making a roux is a fantastic way to get a perfectly emulsified and thick buffalo sauce.